-In addition, the Company is eligible to receive up to a total of \$155.0 million in milestone payments upon the achievement of certain milestones, of which \$20.0 million relates to the initiation of certain development activities, \$52.5 million relates to the submission of certain regulatory filings and receipt of certain regulatory approvals and \$82.5 million relates to the submission of certain regulatory filings and receipt of certain regulatory approvals and \$82.5 million relates to the submission of certain regulatory filings and receipt of certain regulatory approvals and \$82.5 million relates to the initiation of certain clinical development activities will be based upon its efforts and meet the criteria of substantive milestones and therefore will be recognized as revenue upon achievement of the milestone in accordance with the milestone method of accounting.
-The remaining \$145.0 million of potential milestone that was deemed a substantive milestone as the y on ot require the efforts of the Company.
-During the year ended December 31, 2015, a development milestone that was deemed a substantive milestone as revenue.
+In addition, the Company is eligible to receive up to a total of \$155.0 million in milestone payments upon the achievement of certain milestones, of which \$20.0 million relates to the initiation of certain development activities, \$52.5 million relates to the submission of certain regulatory filings and receipt of certain regulatory approvals and \$82.5 million relates to commercialization activities and the achievement of specified levels of product sales.
+The Company has determined that \$10.0 million related to the initiation of certain clinical development activities will be based upon its efforts and meet the criteria of substantive milestones and therefore will be recognized as revenue upon achievement of the milestone in accordance with the milestone method of accounting.
+The remaining \$145.0 million of potential milestone payments are not substantive milestones as they do not require the efforts of the Company.
+During the year ended December 31, 2015, a development milestone that was deemed a substantive milestone at the inception of the arrangement was achieved, and accordingly, the milestone payment of \$3.0 million was recognized as revenue.